linode/apl-docs/docs/for-devs/console/projects.md

 ## Create a Project

-1. In the right menu click on `Projects` and then on `Create project`.
+1. In the left menu click on `Projects` and then on `Create project`.
 2. Provide a name for the project.

 Note: The name of the project will be used for all created otomi resources (build, workload and service).

 1. Select `Create build form source` or `Use an existing image`
 2. If `Create build from source` is selected: follow the [instruction](builds.md) for creating a Build